agatalts/weather-journal-app/README.md

 ## Instructions

-It is required to install node js, express and body-parser to run this app Start the server (server.js) and open index.html
+It is required to install node js, express and body-parser to run this app<br>
+Start the server (server.js) and open index.html